 Trip and fall accidents may seem innocuous.
 Yet contrary to popular belief, they can cause severe—sometimes even permanent—injuries, and they are often not the victim’s fault.
 When victims are injured by a slip, trip, or fall, they may have the legal right to compensation for their financial losses.
 Florida law obligates the party who is legally responsible for causing the accident to pay for the damage that the negligence caused.

 Learn more about your legal rights by consulting with an experienced Florida trip and fall injury attorney.
-At the Dolman Law Group, our highly skilled attorneys have decades of experience in securing compensation for victims of trip and fall accidents.
+At the Dolman Law Group, our highly skilled Florida Trip & Fall Accident Attorneys have decades of experience in securing compensation for victims of trip and fall accidents.
 We will defend your legal rights so that you can focus on recovering from your injuries.

 Injuries Commonly Caused by a Trip and Fall

 A trip and fall accident can result in severe injuries.
 Even injuries that seem minor at first can later develop into serious medical conditions, so it is therefore important to seek medical attention after any type of accident.
 The many types of serious injuries that can result from a trip and fall accident include: